aergoio/herapy/docs/source/intro.rst

 What is Herapy?
 ===============

-HeraPy_ is the Aergo_ SDK (Hera) library for Python3 provides to
+HeraPy_ is Aergo_'s Python3 SDK for connecting to Aergo networks.

+It contains the following features:

-* connect to a Aergo_ blockchain node
+* connect to an Aergo_ blockchain node
 * create a new account
 * manage an account
 * create a transaction